satellytes/satellytes.com/blog-posts/thoughs-on-collaborative-work.md

 attribution:
     creator: Marvin Meyer
     source: https://unsplash.com/photos/SYTO3xs06fU
 seoMetaText: This article aims to offer an overview about the common beliefs around collaborative work, highlight the (many) (surprising) positive sides of it, and depicts some on-field examples that will either suit you or inspire you to find your own ways on approaching collaborative work.
-teaserText: Most of us developers, despite being more or less aware of the benefits of doing more work together, work on our own most of the time.
-Why?
-This article aims to offer an overview about the common beliefs around collaborative work, highlight the (many) (surprising) positive sides of it, and depicts some on-field examples that will either suit you or inspire you to find your own ways on approaching collaborative work.
-Let's start!
+teaserText: This article aims to offer an overview about the common beliefs around collaborative work, highlight the (many) (surprising) positive sides of it, and depicts some on-field examples that will either suit you or inspire you to find your own ways on approaching collaborative work.
 leadboxText: Are you excited about getting the most out your team work?
 Would you like to work with great professionals?
 Then join us!

 ---

+Most of us developers, despite being more or less aware of the benefits of doing more work together, work on our own most of the time.
+Why?
+What can we do about that?
+Let's dive into it!

 ## Is it just about programming?

 Short answer, no, it’s not.
 As software developers we don’t just write code, we also play a crucial role in actively shaping, challenging and clarifying requirements.
 And this happens in many different flavours: emails, issue tracking systems, chat tools, team meetings, inter-team meetings...
 Every area of our work can benefit if we approach it in a more collaborative way.